 To Serve Humanity

-In 2013, thousands of young people from villages and neighbourhoods spanning every continent gathered in a series of youth conferences to consult on the ways in which their generation can contribute to the spiritual and material well-being of their communities.
 The series of three short films captures the insights and conversation among participants of a Baha’i Youth Conference as they explore some of the themes that are central to the process of community building.
-The words of Abdu’l-Baha, “God is the helper of those souls whose aim is to serve humanity and whose efforts and endeavours are devoted to the good and betterment of all mankind”, inspire the hearts of many youth, who are collectively striving to translate their aspirations into reality.
+The words “God is the helper of those souls whose aim is to serve humanity and whose efforts and endeavours are devoted to the good and betterment of all mankind”, inspire the hearts of many youth, who are collectively striving to translate their aspirations into reality.

 Light to the World and Dawn of the Light give an interesting up-to-date overview of this independent world religion which celebrated the bicentenary of Baha’u’llah, its founder’s, birth on October 22nd 2017 and will celebrate a second bicentenary on October 27th this year of the Báb, the Martyr Herald of Baha’u’llah.